Glazinski/greenmind-app/README.md

 # GreenMind Android App

 ## Introduction
-This app is designed for a group engineering project.
+This app was designed and created for an engineering project.
-The project's objective was to create a device for taking care of plants.
+The project's objective was to create a device for taking care of plants and app for managing this device.
-Its basic features include reading plant parameters such as air and soil humidity, temperature, and light density.
-It also allows users to water their plants remotely.

 ## Features
 * Authentication and authorization using JWT.